Check out these 12 great ways to live the dream and travel the world almost entirely for free.

 In 2015, airline miles master Sam Huang got an Emirates Airlines first-class ticket around the world — worth $60,000 — for a mere $300.
 The only reason it wasn't free is that he had to pay taxes and fees.

 Huang's secret?
-A totally legit technique called "card churning."
+He cycled credit cards for their welcome bonuses.
 You open a credit card, make the required purchases, score the big introductory bonus of airline miles, and pay off the card in full.
 Then, reapply — and get another ton of miles.

 Some credit card companies have gotten wise.
-American Express won't give you another points bonus if you sign up for the same card a second time.
+American Express won't give you another points bonus if you apply for the same card a second time.
 Other issuers will reject you if you've applied for lots of other cards in the past two years.

 4. Get a job down on the farm